 - More Than Just a Teapot: The Items that Connect Past to Present

 - Small Remembrances and Expressions of Love

-Changing roles and sense of purpose: Another way people change is in the roles they inhabit, so as time goes on a person may grieve the loss of certain roles and/or a sense of purpose.
+Another way people change is in the roles they inhabit.
+As time goes on, a person may grieve the loss of certain roles and/or a sense of purpose.
 For example, a stay-at-home parent may grieve the loss of this role when their child leaves the home.
-Another example, a person may grieve their sense of purpose when they enter retirement after a long career.
-As they say, when one door closes another one opens, so there may now be time for new roles and purpose, but this doesn’t mean you won’t experience grief over things that have changed.
+A person may grieve their sense of purpose when they enter retirement after a long career.
+When one door closes, another one opens—so yes, there may now be time for new roles and purpose, but this doesn’t mean you won’t experience grief over things that have changed.

 Though you may feel the changes in your own reflection are gradual, the changes you observe in others can sometimes seem rapid.
-Kids grow into adults and parents grow elderly in a blink of an eye.
-People get sick, people get born, people die, and our friends come and they go.
+Kids grow into adults; parents grow elderly in a blink of an eye; people get sick, people are born, people die; our friends come and go.
 Such changes can cause a person to experience losses related to death, distance, estrangement, anticipatory grief, and grief over the transformation of a person who is still present.

 This is but a few reasons why a person may mourn the passage of time.
 Share your perspective on this topic in the comments below.
 Also, don’t forget to subscribe!

 After writing online articles for What’s Your Grief